 This command will download all of the files on the domain schema.org:

 Curl is similar to wget but was designed with the coder in mind.
 Where wget is a command line tool only, curl also has a programming library associated with it.
 That being said, curl isn’t a one-stop-shop.
 Getting the contents of a single web page is simple with curl, but you will have to use a programming language with the curl library if you want curl to automatically find links and crawl like wget.
 This is best to use with scripting languages like PHP and programming languages like C++.

 Python, urllib2, and BeautifulSoup

 If you need something more fine-grained, you might as well write your own crawler.
 The easiest scripting language for this is Python.
 By using urllib2, you can easily create a custom crawler that does everything you need and more.
 However, all this does is fetch the data.
 To parse it, you need to use a library like BeautifulSoup.
 BeautifulSoup is a fantastic library that will parse even the ugliest HTML into something more manageable.
 This is my go-to for custom crawling needs.
 Give it a shot.

 If you want to stay on the bleeding edge, you might want to check out Droids.
-This Apache incubator project’s goal is to, “…be an intelligent standalone robot framework that allows to create and extend existing (robots).“ They “released” their first version at the beginning of November, but it still has a way to go before it’s ready.
-That being said, it’s an interesting idea.
-What do you think?
+This Apache incubator project’s goal is to, “…be an intelligent standalone robot framework that allows to create and extend existing.”
+They “released” their first version at the beginning of November, but it still has a way to go before it’s ready.

-There are tons of great search-based solutions out there, and I’ve only touched on a few.
+There are tons of great search-based solutions and search technology out there, and I’ve only touched on a few.
 Tell me, faithful followers, what great search tech have you used lately?